trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 - Given the above consortium config as a [genesis file](#genesis-file-bootstrapping), cache the file.

 ###### Client Steps:
-- start with DID `did:trustbloc:consortium.net:IDCode123456789`
+- Start with DID `did:trustbloc:consortium.net:IDCode123456789`
 - Check consortium of DID
 - Consortium matches a cached consortium config (the above)
 - Check cached config's cache time